Skylar898/Decision-Making-Adventure/README.md

 Various techniques used include implementing JLibrary components, using Interfaces, Action Event Listeners, Timers, and TimerTasks.

 ## How can this game be played?
-> When you start the game, you will be given some statistics for your character: Health: 10 and Comfort: 10.
+When you start the game, you will be given some statistics for your character: Health: 10 and Comfort: 10.
-> You will be given various different decisions as you progress through the game that may alter your future outcomes!
+You will be given various different decisions as you progress through the game that may alter your future outcomes!
-> As the stages progress, the character's statistics will decrease after each stage by a random amount, or based on the decisions that you make.
+As the stages progress, the character's statistics will decrease after each stage by a random amount, or based on the decisions that you make.
-> The goal is to get through all of the stages successfully without your statistics reaching 0.
+The goal is to get through all of the stages successfully without your statistics reaching 0.

+> _Note:_
+> This game can be ran from either **run_game.bat** script or the **Adventure.jar** executable file in the ./bin folder for ease of use.